 The Acoustical Oceanography Technical Committee Open Meeting is typically held at every ASA meeting on Tuesday at 7:30 pm.

 For more information, visit the Acoustical Oceanography TC website!

 University of Texas at AustinMatt is the current ASA Student Council Rep for Acoustical Oceanography.
 His work focuses on the acoustic environment of glacierized fjords with a specific interest in the contributions made by the release of bubbles from compressed air within glacier ice.
 To learn about him and the rest of the Student Council, visit the Student Council Page.

+v3.
+The Acoustical Oceanography Technical Committee Open Meeting is typically held at every ASA meeting on Tuesday at 7:30 pm.

+For more information, visit the Acoustical Oceanography TC website!

+Liz is the current ASA Student Council Rep for Acoustical Oceanography.
+Her work focuses on the broadband discrimination and characterization of bubble seeps, stratification interfaces, and freshwater plumes in the ocean environment.
+To learn about her and the rest of the Student Council, visit the Student Council Page.